ghobona/wps-rest-binding/website/README.md

 # OGC API - Processes website

-This folder will hold content for the developer-friendly specification
+This folder will hold content for the developer-friendly specification.